Skip to main content

 • Capture emotions without hindsight distortion

-• Track conviction before outcome influences perception
+• Track Conviction (1–10) before outcome influences perception

-• Measure plan adherence accurately
+• Measure Plan Adherence accurately

 • Detect rule violations as they happen

-• Produce clean psychological and execution patterns
+• Produce clean psychological and behavior patterns

 • Provide objective, actionable insights